 Laws 1981, Chapter 1 recodified A.R.S.
 Title 15 (the education code), which resulted in transferring and renumbering the Board statutes to Title 32 (professions and occupations).
 The recodification did not change the meaning or substance of the law.

 Laws 1984, Chapter 146 made significant changes and created the modern incarnation of the Board by transferring powers, equipment, employees and monies from the State Board of Private Technical and Business Schools to its successor agency, the State Board for Private Postsecondary Education.
-In addition, the Board now had licensing and oversight authority for not just vocational schools, but private degree granting institutions as well.
+In addition, the Board now had licensing and oversight authority for vocational schools, as well as private degree granting institutions.

 Laws 1985, Chapter 338 required an annual report to be published, containing placement rates and salaries earned by students completing vocational programs during the prior fiscal year.
 Private vocational program licensees were required to provide specific information to the Center for Vocational Education in order to prepare the report.
 The first report was due by March 1, 1986.
 Note: The requirement for the Board to provide information was deleted by Laws 2000, Chapter 92.